-Today’s post is by Heather Powell, Director of Customer Services at SafeSourcing Inc.
+Today’s post is written by Ivy Ray, Account Manager at SafeSourcing Inc.

 We look forward to your comments.